mstocco/mariostoc.co/content/traininglog/20220410-ironman2022-20weeksout.md

 ### NOTES
 Time: **180 Minutes** &nbsp;Swim: **2800m** &nbsp;Ride: **56 km**

-For all the time in the pool at _Esquimalt Rec Centre_ during COVID, I knew the pool was warm but this morning, it was **bathtub warm**.
+For all the time in the pool at _Esquimalt Rec Centre_ during COVID, I knew the water temperature was on the warm side but this morning, it was **bathtub warm**.

 Only one skinny lane to share with three people, so I moved into the empty _"slow lane"_ and got 80% of my workout done there.

 ---

-Big pancake breakfast before the ride.
+A short ride home for a big pancake breakfast before the main ride.

 <!---->
 The Russ Hays Group Ride was split into two groups and I started off in back.
 Someone mentioned that I'd be better off with the stronger group but they had already gone up the road and out of sight.